yaustar/BCoTankGame/TaskList.md

 - [ ] Add end of game UI that shows the score
 - [ ] Check if score at end of game can go on the high score board
 - [ ] If there is a new high score, ask for players name via keyboard
-- [ ] Add flow that if high score is submitted, it goes to the high score board with the score submitted being highlighted else shows game over screen
+- [ ] Add end screen game UI with a button to go back to main menu
+- [ ] Add button to return to main menu from Leaderboard
-- [ ] Add player controller interface for the tank
+- [x] Add player controller interface for the tank
+- [ ] Make walls collideable by the tanks
 - [ ] Add basic scoring mechanic for destroying enemy tanks
 - [ ] Add spawning of enemy tanks
 - [ ] Connect enemy tanks left to destruction of enemy tanks